kiankyars/magnetron/README.md

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running follow these simple steps.<br>
+Magnetron itself has **no** Python dependencies except for CFFI to call the C library from Python.<br>
+Some examples use matplotlib and numpy for plotting and data generation, but these are not required to use the framework.

 ### Prerequisites
 * Linux, MacOS or Windows